AGAINST PUBLIC REASON'S ALLEGED SELF-DEFEAT

 According to Rawlsian political liberals, it is sufficient for civic friendship that citizens fulfil the requirements of public reason: they should publicly support only those legal provisions that are justifiable on the grounds of liberal political conceptions of justice, such as Rawls’s justice as fairness.
 I contend that when Rawlsians’ own notion of civic friendship is defined clearly, it demands more political solidarity than is required by liberal conceptions of justice, including justice as fairness.
 Therefore, the commitment to public reason is insufficient for civic friendship, and furthermore, legal provisions aimed at maintaining civic friendship cannot be publicly justified.

-RESPECT, RESPONSIVENESS, AND THE FALLIBILISM OF PUBLIC REASON
+THE FALLIBILISM OF PUBLIC REASON